Highways in the Czech Republic: Future plans

 Planning for further development of the motorway network continues to the present day.
-In April 2025, the Ministry of Transport published a new map outlining the planned expansion of the Czech motorway and road network, based on the study Opportunities and Possibilities for the Development of the Motorway and Road Network after 2050.
+In April 2025, the Ministry of Transport published a new map outlining the planned expansion of the Czech motorway and road network, based on the study Opportunities and Possibilities for the Development of the Motorway and Highway Network after 2050.
 The study presents a theoretical proposal emphasizing the connection of regional capitals, improved traffic quality, and the provision of alternative long-distance routes in case of closures or detours.
 The total length of the main corridors identified for further monitoring is approximately 540 km.
 Construction costs for these sections are estimated at around CZK 320 billion (at 2021 price levels), with a total projected investment of CZK 360 billion including supplementary corridors.
 Key proposed routes include D20 (Plzeň – Písek – Jihlava), D19 (Domašov – Prostějov), and the Central Bohemian Ring Road D99.
 The precise routing and implementation of these new motorways will be subject to future feasibility studies and negotiations with regional and local authorities, with the Ministry emphasizing the need to reach a broad societal consensus.